 Beachcombing the Lake Michigan shore at Norwood Township Park.
 Petoskey Stones and chert abound for the persistent.
-In the 2014 Township survey, 71% of respondents said they visited the Norwood Township Park at least once in the last year.
+In the 2021 Township survey respondents were split on whether additional zoning regulations should be enacted to reduce the risk of structural damage from rising water Levels in lake Michigan.
+In the 2014 survey 71% of respondents said they visited the Norwood Township Park at least once in the last year.